BhumikaE/Novel-Facts/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A solution to enable users of news websites and open/closed social platforms to request fact-checks directly from their browser or mobile app.
+A solution to enable users of news websites and open/closed social platforms to request fact-checks related to COVID-19 directly from their browser or mobile app.

 ## Contents